siavava/portfolio/content/projects/deep-learning/adversarial.md

 \end{tikzpicture}
 $$

-**The attack that was implemented.** A single step is easy to defend against; the code uses the stronger iterated version, `LinfPGDAttack`.
+A single step is easy to defend against, so the code uses the stronger iterated version, `LinfPGDAttack`.
 It takes $k = 7$ smaller steps of size $\alpha = 0.00784$, and after each one projects the result back into the $\epsilon = 0.0314$ box around the clean image and clamps it to valid pixel range $[0, 1]$: